learnk8s/learnk8s.io/src/yaml-validation/content.md

 polaris audit --audit-path base-valid.yaml
 ```

-The above command will print a JSON formatted string detailing the checks that were run and the result of each check.
+The above command will print a JSON formatted string detailing the checks that were run and the result of each test.

 The output will have the following structure:

 ```json|title=output.json
 {